phrenotype/qorm/docs/setup.md

 **Q_PECULIAR_EPOCH** : Epoch in milliseconds for the peculiar id generator.
 Don't change this once you have launched your project.
 **Q_PECULIAR_CUSTOM_ID** : Any number from 0 to 511 (inclusive) that will be used to uniquely create ids for this server.
+**Q_PECULIAR_LOCK_PATH** : Optional.
+The absolute path for the lock file used by the Peculiar ID generator when APCu is unavailable.
+If blank, a project-isolated file in the system temp directory is used.

 ## Step 2
 Then, setup your workspace like this :